focus-trap/focus-trap/README.md

 ```

 An animated trigger button will have a small delay between when `onDeactivate` is called and when the focus is able to be sent back to the trigger. `checkCanReturnFocus` expects a promise to be returned.
 When that promise settles (resolves or rejects), focus will be sent to to the node that had focus prior to the activation of the trap (or the node configured in the `setReturnFocus` option).

+🔺 If [delayReturnFocus](#delayreturnfocus) is `true` (default), there is still an additional one-frame delay after this Promise settles before focus is returned and `onPostDeactivate` is called.

 ##### initialFocus